-Grief effects our bodies in many ways.
-From loss of appetite, exhaustion, aches and pains, sleeplessness - in many ways our bodies are recovering from a stressful time.
+Grief affects our bodies in many ways.
+From loss of appetite, exhaustion, aches and pains, sleeplessness - in many ways our bodies are responding to a stressful time.

-- Help your body by eating well, (even if you've got no appetite, something nutritious would help), and try to reduce stimulants like caffeine and alcohol. - Try to get some exercise and sunshine. - Visit your GP for a check ups.
-Many people also find massages, swimming, baths, heat packs and beneficial.
+- Help your body by eating well, (even if you have little appetite, something nutritious will help), and try to reduce stimulants like caffeine and alcohol. - Try to get some exercise and fresh air. - Visit your GP for a check up.
+Many people also find massages, swimming, baths and heat packs are beneficial.